Skip to main content

 Chronic, low-grade inflammation is a foundational process in the initiation and progression of atherosclerosis.
 The endothelium becomes activated in a pro-inflammatory state, expressing adhesion molecules that recruit monocytes to the vessel wall.
 Sex hormones are powerful modulators of this process.
 Specifically, testosterone has been demonstrated to shift the systemic cytokine profile away from a pro-inflammatory state.

-Clinical studies in hypogonadal men show that therapy leads to a significant reduction in key pro-inflammatory cytokines, including Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
+Clinical studies in hypogonadal men show that testosterone replacement therapy leads to a significant reduction in key pro-inflammatory cytokines, including Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
 Concurrently, it increases the levels of anti-inflammatory cytokines like Interleukin-10 (IL-10).
 This shift is profoundly important for cardiovascular health.

 TNF-α and IL-6 promote endothelial dysfunction and contribute to the formation of atherosclerotic plaques.
 By suppressing their expression, testosterone helps quiet the inflammatory signaling within the vasculature, preserving endothelial integrity and reducing the impetus for plaque development.